Seidlitz powders

-The municipality of Sedlec (somewhat confusingly) is also the source of 'Sedlitz bitter water' (see also § Sedlitz water below), a naturally occurring spa mineral water which has an entirely different chemical composition and side-effects from Seidlitz powders: there is apparently no connection between the two products except the name.
+The municipality of Sedlec is also the source of totally unrelated 'Sedlitz bitter water' (see also § Sedlitz water below), a naturally occurring spa mineral water.

 Composition and use

 The powders were often packaged in a small envelope containing two coloured paper wraps, one white and one blue.
 The white packets contained tartaric acid, and the blue packets contained a mixture of 75% w/w Rochelle salt (potassium sodium tartrate) and 25% baking soda (sodium bicarbonate).
-The powdery contents of both packets were stirred or dissolved separately in water and then mixed, giving off carbon dioxide with a characteristic fizzing sound.
+The powders in the two packets were dissolved separately in water and then mixed, giving off carbon dioxide with a characteristic fizzing sound.
 The drink was described as "a cooling, agreeable draught".

 After ingestion, the powder combines with gastric juices to develop cathartic intestinal gases which can be somewhat helpful in evacuating the users' bowels.
-However, their use can also lead to unpleasant side effects, and can even be fatal in subjects with conditions such as hernia, bowel obstruction or other ailments.
+However, their use can also lead to unpleasant side effects and can even be fatal in people with conditions such as hernia, bowel obstruction or other ailments.